 In jail, the title of former UFC fighter affords its holder a certain level of respect and aplomb, and Sean became a model citizen.

-Those 60 days behind bars dragged by at a snail's pace, but the change Mike and Jean had first begun to see in Sean did not alter its course.
-As he entered jail a man committed to turning his life around, Sean left with a starker understanding of the consequences he'd face if that commitment failed.
+Those 60 days behind bars dragged by at a snail's pace, but the change Mike and Jean first began to see did not alter its course.
+If Sean entered jail a man committed to turning his life around, he left with a starker understanding of the consequences he would face if that commitment failed.

 "I look at it, and just so many people, even in the 60 days I was there, were just coming and going," Sean says.
 "A lot of the same guys were coming back in.
 I had a couple months from my accident until I had to start my sentence, so I felt pretty good that I was never going to do anything like that again.
 But just being there and seeing that, all day and everyday -- you hear the saying ‘wake-up call' all the time, and that was almost more of a wake-up call than even my accident had already been.
 And it's unfortunate.
 I saw so many guys that, I don't think they were bad guys.
 They just didn't know how to dig themselves out of the situation they'd put themselves in.
 A lot of them, they probably didn't have the support I did either.